GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-25 09:41:52 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-25 10:05:09 IST

 Current Weather in Coimbatore:
-Temperature: 31.94 °C
+Temperature: 32.88 °C
-Condition: clear sky
+Condition: haze